Smiling young women who can prevent the signs of visible aging with consistent skincare, says Dr. Pimple Popper

 Sometimes called sunspots or liver spots, these dark areas occur when excess melanin (that’s the pigment responsible for skin color) is produced by your skin cells.
 Hyperpigmentation is commonly caused by:

-Minimizing the look of dark marks requires patience and prevention, says dermatologist Dr. Sandra Lee (aka Dr. Pimple Popper).
-The key is to combine exfoliation and protection to help skin appear brighter over time:
+Minimizing the look of dark marks requires patience and prevention, says Dr. Lee.
+The key is to combine exfoliation and protection to help skin appear brighter over time.
+Incorporate these ingredients into your routine:

 #2 Dullness